Monterey

 The best loop if you hike the High Peaks Steep and Narrow section is go back on the Condor Gulch Trail, which also has fabulous views.

-Tips for enjoying Pinnacles
+Tips for Pinnacles

 Drinking water - Even on a short hike, bring water bottles with you.
 In the dry, warm air in Pinnacles, it's easy to get dehydrated, so drink plenty of water.